nrfconnect/sdk-nrf/samples/suit/flash_companion/README.rst

 Setup
 =====

-You can build the sample using Sysbuild by enabling the :kconfig:option:`SB_CONFIG_SUIT_BUILD_FLASH_COMPANION` Kconfig option.
+You can build the sample using :ref:`sysbuild <configuration_system_overview_sysbuild>` by enabling the :kconfig:option:`SB_CONFIG_SUIT_BUILD_FLASH_COMPANION` Kconfig option.
-The memory partition from which the firmware will run can be configured by providing a devicetree overlay through Sysbuild.
+The memory partition from which the firmware will run can be configured by providing a devicetree overlay through sysbuild.
 You should create a dedicated partition in non-volatile memory and override the ``zephyr,code-partition``.
 The memory partition must not be used by any other firmware image.